DikshithaAnand/Smart-Expense-Tracker/README.md

 ---

-## Features
+## 🚀 Features

-- Add Income
-- Add Expenses
+- 💰 Add and manage income entries
-- View Total Income
-- View Total Expense
-- View Remaining Balance
-- View Transaction History
-- Delete Transactions
+- 💸 Track and record expenses
-- Simple and Attractive User Interface
+- 📊 View total income and expenses

 ---